docker/docs/docker-for-azure/index.md

 {% include d4a_buttons.md %}

-## Docker Enterprise Edition (EE) for Azure
+## Docker Enterprise Edition (EE) on Azure
+Docker Certified Infrastructure is Docker’s prescriptive approach to deploying Docker Enterprise Edition (EE) on Azure and a range of other infrastructure choices.
+Each Docker Certified Infrastructure includes a reference architecture, automation templates, and 3rd party ecosystem solution briefs, equipping you to automate and reliably deploy Docker EE as well as simplifying lifecycle management of our platform.

-This deployment is fully baked and tested, and comes with the latest Enterprise Edition version of Docker. <br/>This release is maintained and receives <strong>security and critical bugfixes for one year</strong>.
+<br/>This release is maintained and receives <strong>security and critical bugfixes for one year</strong>.

-[Deploy Docker Enterprise Edition (EE) for Azure](https://store.docker.com/editions/enterprise/docker-ee-azure?tab=description){: target=“_blank” class=“button outline-btn _blank_”}
+[Docker Certified Infrastructure for Azure](https://success.docker.com/article/certified-infrastructures-azure){: target=“_blank” class=“button outline-btn _blank_”}

 ## Docker Community Edition (CE) for Azure